parkinglot837/f5-agility-labs-nginx/docs/class9/module1/module1.rst

 .. note::
 	For production, we strongly recommend that you use **SSL/TLS (port 443)**.
 The port number is **mandatory** even when you’re using the default port for HTTP (80) or HTTPS (443).
-	Valid Redirect URIs – This is the URI of the NGINX Plus origin web server instance, including the port number, and ending in /_codexch
+	Valid Redirect URIs – This is the URI of the NGINX Plus origin web server instance, including the port number, and ending in /_codexch.

-5. Scroll back up and click the 'Credentials' tab then copy the value (Ctrl-C) in the 'Secret' field to the Firefox 'Clipboard', then make a note of it on your local machine by opening the Clipboard and pasting the value (Ctrl-V).
+9. Scroll back up and click the 'Credentials' tab, then copy the value (Ctrl-C) in the 'Secret' field to the Firefox 'Clipboard'.
+Next, make a note of it on your local machine (e.g., notepad) by opening the Firefox 'Clipboard' and copy/pasting the value.
 You will need this for the NGINX Plus configuration later.

 .. image:: ../images/client_secret.png
 .. image:: ../images/Firefox_Clipboard.jpg

-6. While still under the appworld2024 Clients page, click the 'Roles' tab, then click the 'Add Role' button in the upper right corner of the page that opens.
+10. While still under the appworld2024 Clients page, click the 'Roles' tab, then click the 'Add Role' button in the upper right corner of the page that opens.

 .. image:: ../images/keycloak_click_role.png

-7. On the 'Add Role' page that opens, type a value in the 'Role Name' field (here it is: nginx-keycloak-role) and click the 'Save' button.
+11. On the 'Add Role' page that opens, type a value in the 'Role Name' field (here it is: nginx-keycloak-role) and click the 'Save' button.

 .. image:: ../images/keycloak_save_role.png

 Creating a user in keycloak
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. In the left navigation column, click 'Users'.
-On the Users page that opens, then click the 'Add User' button in the upper right corner to create a new user with the Username "user01" (no quotes), then click 'Save'.
+On the Users page that opens, click the 'Add User' button in the upper right corner to create a new user with the Username "user01" (no quotes), then click 'Save'.

 .. image:: ../images/keycloak_add_user.png

-2. Once create user is completed, now click on the Credentials Tab at the top of the screen.
+2. Once the user is created, click on the Credentials Tab at the top of the screen.

 3. Enter the Password appworld2024 and Confirm.